 Alleviate Symptoms of Restless Leg Syndrome

 Restless leg syndrome is a condition that creates an almost irresistible need to move your legs, otherwise leading to uncomfortable sensations.
-It’s most common for restless leg syndrome to act up during long periods of sitting, making travel difficult.
+It’s most common for restless leg syndrome to act up during lengthy periods of sitting, making travel difficult.
 Compression socks have long been a tool to help manage the symptoms of restless leg syndrome.
 Gradual compression helps to counteract against the tingling feeling common in those suffering from this condition.
-And an added bonus is that they start working immediately, keeping you comfortable for the entirety of your travels.
+And a bonus is that they start working immediately, keeping you comfortable for the entirety of your travels.

 Reducing the Risk of Blood Clots

 Those with poor circulation issues are at a higher risk of developing blood clots during travel, but perfectly healthy individuals can develop this condition as well.
-This is especially true when flying because you’re seated for long periods of time with little room to move your legs, causing blood to pool in the veins.
-Wearing compression socks is a great way to combat this condition because they increase blood circulation throughout the legs.
-This increased circulation makes it easier for blood to pump back up to the heart and reduces pooling in the veins; lowering the risk of blood clot formation.
+This is especially true when flying because you’re seated for extended periods of time with little room to move your legs, causing blood to pool in the veins.
+Wearing compression socks is a wonderful way to combat this condition because they increase blood circulation throughout the legs.
+This increased circulation makes it easier for blood to pump back up to the heart and reduces pooling in the veins, lowering the risk of blood clot formation.
 When possible, don’t be afraid to also walk the aisles of the plane to help circulation even more.